BlueBrain/basalt/docs/contents/ngv.rst

 Basalt Python package comes with a definition of a graph to help the placement of astrocytes.
 See :class:`basalt.ngv.NGVGraph`

-It implements the following graph typology:
+It implements the following graph topology:

 .. image:: /_static/ngv-graph.png

 Payloads
 ========

-Efficient payloads classes have been implemented in C++ and exposed in Python bindings:
+Efficient payloads classes have been implemented in C++ and exposed in Python:

 * :class:`basalt.ngv.Astrocyte`
 * :class:`basalt.ngv.Neuron`